Active Learning Strategies

 Active learning promotes engagement with course materials and energizes the classroom, but how do we move students from passive listeners to active learners?
 This session is a discussion about strategies to engage students in activities that promote analysis, evaluation, and synthesis of course content.

 Group projects teach important skills that are highly sought by employers, but they are often accompanied with fears and frustration.
-This workshop explores how to avoid common pitfalls and create effective group assignments.
+With the proper setup, work assignments, and processes, groups can be constructive, creative, and beneficial.
+We offer workshops that explore how to create effective group assignments, teach students how to work together successfully, and how to avoid common pitfalls.

 Whether you’re teaching to a room of 100 or 300, effective learning in large classes requires strategy and preparation.
 This hands-on workshop discusses ideas for attendance, engagement, exams, and using technology to pull it all together.